realmagicgreen/magicgreen11ty/src/articles/2018-05-26-bamboo-buildings-in-bali.md

 Resorts, schools, villas and even a chocolate factory in the Indonesian island are putting bamboo to work.
 These structures show excellent examples of a sustainable way to build.

 {% assign name = '-02' %}
-{% include partials/image.html, name: name, caption: 'Sharma Springs at Ibuku, Bali' %}
+{% include 'partials/image.html', name: 'name', caption: 'Sharma Springs at Ibuku, Bali' %}